MaNyh/NTR/README.rst

 ---------------------------

 Create probe-dictionaries with this algorithm.
 You will need the profile-surface as a vtk (PolyData).
 Set your options in the "case.yml"-file.
-Try out an example, you need a *.vtk - domain for a case.
+Try out an example, you need a \*.vtk - domain for a case.
-Only cascade-cases implemented!
+Only cascade-cases implemented.

 The function can be called using